Surface-Feeding Insect Program

-3-Yearly Inspections to determine if there are Surface-Feeding Insects (SFIs) in your lawn.
-These inspections are generally completed in May, July & September.
-While this is a Lawn Care Program, our Pest Control department performs these inspections (due to their expertise in finding hard-to-find pests).
+While this is a Lawn Care Program, our Pest Control department performs these inspections – due to their expertise in finding hard-to-find pests.
+Our pest control techs are like Sherlock Holmes!

 Repair any damage caused by Surface-Feeding Insects (at no additional charge).
+In the event that your lawn is damaged by Surface-Feeding insects, Green Giant will repair your lawn.
 This work is performed by Aerating and Over-Seeding the damaged area(s).

 Note: To qualify for our Surface-Feeding Insect Program, a customer must have a lawn care program that includes a preventative grub application.